-Hair build up causes slow drains and messy backups that put your sink, tub or shower unusable until the drains are cleared.
-What’s worse, over time these build ups can cause main line clogs in your sewer pipes, which are much more challenging and expensive to fix than simple drain clogs.
+Hair buildup causes slow drains and messy backups that make your sink, tub, or shower unusable until the drains are cleared.
+What’s worse, over time these build-ups can cause main line clogs in your sewer pipes, which are much more challenging and expensive to fix than simple drain clogs.
 Backed-up water also puts more pressure on your waste pipes, stressing them and decreasing their useful lifespan.

 Install Drain Filter/Cover

 - Top Drain Screen – Using one of these is as simple as placing a suitably sized screen over your drain.
 Top Drain Screen can be purchased at hardware and home goods stores.
-Place on in each tub and shower that don’t have one.
+Place one in each tub and shower that doesn’t have one.
 For kitchen sinks, use a mesh strainer that fits your drain opening.

 - Underneath Drain Screen – There are also drain screens you can install beneath your current drain cover.
-They’re out of sight and out-of-mind until it’s time to clean them.
-Install these filters by removing the drain cover, putting the screen in the middle of the pipe, securing it in place with plumber’s putty — if needed, and reinstalling the drain cover.
+They’re out of sight and out of mind until it’s time to clean them.
+Install these filters by removing the drain cover, putting the screen in the middle of the pipe, securing it in place with the plumber’s putty — if needed, and reinstalling the drain cover.

 Other Ways To Keep Your Hair Away From Showers and Sinks

 - Brush Before Going into the Shower – Give your hair a quick brush or comb before heading into the shower.
 This method will remove any loose or excess hair from your head, so none will fall to the shower floor and into the drain.

 - Keep an Eye Out – Whenever you shower, keep an eye out for any loose hairs on the bathtub or shower floor/walls.
 If you happen to see any, place them in a pile away from the drain so you can throw them away once your shower is over.